Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Renovations are easiest to accomplish when they happen at the beginning of a lease.
 This gives you the flexibility to create your ideal office environment before you move in.
 It’s also the time when your ability to negotiate with your landlord is at its strongest.
 Depending on what you need from your new space, your landlord may be willing to make certain updates for you.

-As you consider your new office space, think about your most critical requirements:
+As you consider your new Ann Arbor office for rent, think about your most critical requirements:

 - Do you need a dedicated conference room?